ARRIVE COLOMBO, SRI LANKA

 Journey south to the colonial seaside city of Galle, arriving in time for sunset at the ramparts of the fort.
 Dine in a local home for an evening of Sri Lankan family cuisine and warm hospitality.

 Join a local archaeologist and heritage expert on an absorbing walking tour of Galle Fort.
 Built by the Dutch in 1663, the fort is the largest remaining European fortress in Asia.
 Walk clockwise from the Old Dutch Church to the Old Gate, bearing the British coat of arms: the Zwart Bastion and lighthouse.
 Refuel on tea and refreshments at an old Dutch house, and meet the family who has lived there for generations.
 Seek out local arts and crafts, textiles, jewelry, homewares and Sri Lankan delicacies as you wander the cobbled streets.
 In the afternoon, meet traditional mask makers and admire the skill of their carving before trying your hand at this age-old craft.
-A farewell dinner is planned this evening at your hotel.
+This evening, join your fellow guests at your hotel and savor a Sri Lankan fusion-style farewell dinner.

 Transfer to Colombo Airport for your departure flight.